faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 Xcode provides a lot of help to developers in understanding and preventing crashes.

-We think of Xcode in layers of sophistication, where at the lowest layer of sophistication Xcode directly tells you the common error it has seen with suggested corrections, up to the highest level were Xcode is telling the raw information, but you need Operating Systems knowledge to interpret the information yourself.
+We think of Xcode in layers of sophistication, where at the lowest layer of sophistication Xcode directly tells us the common error it has seen with suggested corrections, up to the highest level were Xcode is telling the raw information, but we need Operating Systems knowledge to interpret the information ourselves.

 We shall revisit Xcode configuration, setup and tooling many times.
 But let us first start off with the simple but high value assistance Xcode provides.